wolfgangunger/cfn-pipeline/README.md

-# CFN Pipeline for CFN Deployments
+# Codepipeline Pipeline for automated CFN Deployments
 Automation for cloudformation deployments with code pipeline